kartverket/backstage-plugin-risk-scorecard-frontend/README.md

 Components (kind: Component) are fetched from Github, where discovery is set up towards the ["spire-test"](https://github.com/spire-test) organization.
 Here, all information from repositories defined in `catalog.providers.github` in `app-config.yaml` is fetched.

 This is an example of our github discovery config.
-Here, we fetch all entities from the main branch of repositories beginning with `kv-ros` and search for the definition (OF WHAT?) set in the file called `.security/catalog-info.yaml`.
+Here, we fetch all entities from the main branch of repositories beginning with `kv-ros` and search for the definition set in the file called `.security/catalog-info.yaml`.
 To use this, we add an `entityProvider` in `catalog.ts`.